-The term franchise area development means one specific type of business relationship in franchising, but the general principles can be used to understand other relationships like master franchise, regional development, or area development.
-The concept is quite simple: the rights to develop a specific geographic territory are granted by a franchisor to a willing, and hopefully able, business entity for quicker expansion of the franchise network.
+means one specific type of business relationship in franchising.
+But the principles describe other relationships like master franchise or regional developer.
+The concept is quite simple.
+A franchisor grants rights to develop a specific geographic territory to a willing, and hopefully able, business entity.
 In the world of franchise area development, that’s where the simplicity ends and the nuances begin.

 Here, the developer is responsible for opening a specified number of units based on a pre-determined schedule.
 In each case the developer is also the franchisee or owner of the units.
 The pressure sits squarely on the developer’s shoulders to meet deadlines or lose development rights, along with the deposit that secured rights to the project.
 Of course, franchise area development is usually to the franchisor’s advantage because the franchisor is gaining the potential for many units on the basis of one franchise sale.
 There is little downside for the franchisor in this scenario.
 If the developer does not produce, the territory can be re-marketed.
 However, there is not only the possibility of losing the down payment made on each unit to be developed, there is a real potential for disaster if the concept is unproven.